duneanalytics/spellbook/prices/README.md

 1. Find the asset on coinpaprika.
 Note the symbol
 2. Note the ID of the asset from coinpaprikas URL.
 In https://coinpaprika.com/coin/dmg-dmm-governance/ `dmg-dmm-governance` is the ID.
-3. If the asset is a token on Ethereum, find the contract address and number of decimals e.g. through etherscan.
+3. If the asset is a token on Binance Smart Chain, find the contract address and number of decimals e.g. through https://bscscan.com/.
 4. The last step is to add an entry to `prices/bsc/coinpaprika.yaml` with the following format (Without comments)

 ```yaml